 Many people wonder how much money you need to cover the bets that you take.
 Well, this is a really good question and one that’s going to vary for each case.

 We’ve spoken about margins previously in this article and anywhere around 12% is considered to be pretty good.
-This means that you want to make a 12% profit from all of the bets that you take.
+This means that you want to make a 12% net win from all of the bets that you take.
 When operating online, these margins can actually be smaller given the volume of bets you could take vs the running costs.

 However, you obviously won’t win all the time, even the bookmakers lose bets.
 The 2019 Grand National was a great example of this with Tiger Roll winning at odds of just 7/2 and bookmakers losing a combined £200million as a result.